David Frockt: Education

 Frockt, as capital budget writer, was instrumental in passing Washington's capital budget in 2018.
 The budget was $4 billion and included $1 billion for K-12 public schools and $861 million for higher education.
 Frockt has advocated for fully funding and expanding the WA State Need Grant to increase financial aid for middle-class students seeking higher education.
 In 2012, Frockt sponsored a bill to provide aid for higher education students to receive student loan counseling in an effort to limit the student debt crisis.

 Gun Control

 Frockt has been a prominent advocate in the State Senate for gun control.
 In the 2017–2018 legislative session, Frockt sponsored and helped pass legislation that banned bump stocks and other trigger modifications in Washington.
 He also sponsored a bill that added domestic violence to a list of offenses that prohibit the ownership of firearms.
-In addition, Frockt introduced Senate Bill 6620, which would raise the age for purchasing semi-automatic rifle from 18 to 21 and enhance the background check system when purchasing a firearm.
+In addition, Frockt introduced Senate Bill 6620, which would raise the age for purchasing a semi-automatic rifle from 18 to 21 and enhance the background check system when purchasing a firearm.
 The bill would also create an emergency response system in schools in the event of an emergency.